lucas-candiago/heic-to-jpg/README.md

 ---

-## Exemplo direto No arquivo main.py
+## Exemplo direto no arquivo main.py

 Chame a função dentro do arquivo main.py